Harvest Program (out-patient)

-In the Harvest Home, it is recognized that healing the diseases of addiction and recovering from chemical dependency is more than letting go of events from the past.
+The Harvest Program recognizes that healing the disease of addiction and recovering from chemical dependency is more than letting go of events from the past.
 Instead, it is a process of discovering yourself, of overcoming obstacles and learning how to participate in clean and sober lives.
 Also, it is a journey of introspection, relationship building, and learning.

 By providing an empowering, safe, and positive environment, women involved in the program are able to experience honest relationships and the opportunity for growth without guilt, shame or judgment.

 Who does the Harvest Program serve?

 The Harvest Program serves pregnant and parenting women who are seeking abstinence from drugs or alcohol.
-It meets the criteria for all court-ordered mandates and assessments are completed for court or CPS on an as-needed basis.
+It meets the ASAM criteria for drug and alcohol treatment.

 What types of programs are available?